 This implies that the concerned authorities should hire employees with due caution.
 Otherwise, it would amount to wastage of not just resources but also efforts.

-Moving on to what one should do to prevent the wastage of resources:
+What one should do to prevent the wastage of resources

 While hiring an employee one should undertake an in-depth study.
 For instance, for hiring people to hold key positions in the public sector, they are made to go through a variety of tests that examine their intellectual as well as psychological skills.

 2. Aptitude and personality tests

 Aptitude tests and personality tests help the employer to collect more data concerning the candidate.
 The aptitude test becomes all the more necessary because it throws light on the learning ability of the candidate.

 The business environment is becoming increasingly dynamic.
 It is very important to hire those employees whose talents and skills can be polished with pieces of training.
 Hiring someone who doesn’t have an aptitude for learning new skills would imply storing outdated talent with the competitors easily stealing out the opportunities.
 It is well known that an opportunity missed, implies a heavy cost for the company’s future.

 Such kind of tests helps in weeding out those candidates whose skill set doesn’t match with the requirements of the position.